trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 #### Authorization Code Flow

-If you are using a `WalletInitiatedInteraction`, then you have the option of checking what credentials the issuer supports.
-To do this call the `SupportedCredentials` method and use the methods on the returned object to see what credential formats and types are supported.
+If you are using a `WalletInitiatedInteraction`, then you may want to check what credentials the issuer supports.
+To do this call the `issuerMetadata` method, and then call the `supportedCredentials` method on the returned `IssuerMetadata` object.
+Then, use the methods on the returned `SupportedCredentials` object to see what credential formats and types are supported.
 If you already know what credential format+types you want, then you can skip this step.
+Note that if you're using an `IssuerInitiatedInteraction` then the credential format+types are already pre-specified by the issuer in the credential offer and can't be overridden.

 To begin the Authorization Code flow, you need to create an authorization URL.
 To do this, call the `createAuthorizationURL` method on the
 `Interaction` object.
 You need to provide the following parameters: